eneskasoglu/eneskasoglu.github.io/index.md

 # Homepage

 Hi 👋 I'm Enes, an Embedded Software Engineer based in Cologne, Germany.

-I design and develop solutions in embedded systems, FPGA, and Linux-based platforms.
+I am an Embedded Software Engineer with expertise in C/C++, RTOS, FPGA, and Linux-based platforms.
 Currently, I work at Bertrandt Ingenieurbüro GmbH as an Embedded Software Engineer.
 Previously, I worked as an R&D Specialist Engineer at Arçelik and Embedded Software Engineer at Teknolojik İşler Ofisi.